-

 Examples:

-containsNotEscaped(null, *) -> false containsNotEscaped("", *) -> false containsNotEscaped("abc", 'a') -> true containsNotEscaped("aba", 'c') -> false containsNotEscaped("\\abc", 'a') -> false containsNotEscaped("\\aba", 'a') -> true
+containsNotEscaped(null, *) -> false containsNotEscaped("", *) -> false containsNotEscaped("abc", 'a') -> true containsNotEscaped("aba", 'c') -> false containsNotEscaped("\\abc", 'a') -> false containsNotEscaped("\\aba", 'a') -> true- Parameters:

-- The target character to check- Returns:
+str- The string to checktarget- The target character to check- Returns:

 - True if the string contains the target character not escaped, false otherwise